basyirasabita/seoul-rental-bike-demand/README.md

-# Seoul Bike Sharing Demand
+# Seoul Bike Sharing Demand :bike:

 This project involves supervised learning regression to forecast [bike sharing demand in Seoul](https://archive.ics.uci.edu/dataset/560/seoul+bike+sharing+demand) throughout the year.
 The process included in this project consists of:
 1. **Introduction**